Russel88/DAtest/README.md

 (Spike.detect.rate) are likely to have more power to detect signal in the respective dataset.

+Therefore, we want a method with a FPR ~0.05 or lower and a high AUC.

-**Run the test:**
+#### **Run the test:**

+(if you have a phyloseq object, scroll down)

-    mytest <- testDA(count_table,predictor)
+    mytest <- testDA(data, outcome)

-count\_table is a matrix or data.frame with taxa/genes/proteins as rows and samples as columns.
+data is either a matrix or data.frame with taxa/genes/proteins as rows and samples as columns.

-predictor is the outcome of interest, e.g. a factor denoting whether samples are cases or controls (in the same order as columns in count\_table).
+outcome is the outcome of interest, e.g. a factor denoting whether samples are cases or controls (in the same order as columns in data).

-predictor can be a factor with more than two levels, in which case only the second level is spiked, and if methods output several p-values, only the p-value associated with the second level is used.
+outcome can be a factor with more than two levels, in which case only the second level is spiked, and if methods output several p-values, only the p-value associated with the second level is used.

-predictor can also be numeric, in which case it is spiked as followed: newAbundances = oldAbundances \* (effectSize ^ predictor)

-#### *The tests can be run in a paired version:*
+outcome can also be numeric.

+#### *If you have a paired/blocked experimental design:*

+E.g. repeated samples from same patients, or control/treatments inside blocks.

-E.g. if SubjectID is a factor denoting the pairing of the samples (in the same order as columns in the count\_table):
+The paired argument should be a factor with the ID of the patient/subject/block (in the same order as columns in data):

-    mytest <- testDA(count_table,predictor,paired=SubjectID)
+    mytest <- testDA(data, outcome, paired = SubjectID)

-When a *paired* argument is provided, the predictor is shuffled within the levels of the *paired* factor.
+When a *paired* argument is provided, the outcome is shuffled within the levels of the *paired* factor.

+Paired analysis can be very slow.
+If you simply can't wait to see the results remove "neb" from the tests argument.

-#### *Or without relative abundances, e.g. for normalized protein abundance:*
+#### *If you have non-relative abundances, e.g. for normalized protein abundance:*

+    mytest <- testDA(data, outcome, relative = FALSE)

+##### *If you have negative values in your abundance table:*

-    mytest <- testDA(count_table,predictor,relative=FALSE)
+    mytest <- testDA(data, outcome, relative = FALSE, spikeMethod = "add")

-It might be an advantage to change to the test statistic of the permutation test for non-relative data, and this is highly recommended if the data contains negative values as the default log ratio then becomes nonsensical.
+It might be an advantage to change the test statistic of the permutation test for non-relative data, and this is highly recommended if the data contains negative values as the default log ratio then becomes nonsensical.

 Example (alternatively use medians, if data is highly non-normal):